Jerry Farber

-Jerry Farber (born 1935) is an American educator and writer.
+Gerald H. 'Jerry' Farber (born 1935) is an American educator, writer, activist, and former child actor.

-Education
+Early life and education

-Farber was an undergraduate student at UCLA.
-In December 1954 he was nominated by the senior staff of the UCLA Daily Bruin to be city editor of the student newspaper, but he and the other four staff nominees for editorial positions were rejected by a special two-man committee composed of student body president Skip Byrne and a representative of the university administration.
-In the spring term 1955, he and four other students (Fredy Perlman, Martin McReynolds, Barry Tunick and Steve Wayne), issued and distributed an underground newspaper called The Observer on the UCLA campus.
-Farber subsequently went on to earn a PhD in Comparative Literature from Occidental College in 1970.
+Farber was born in El Paso, Texas, in 1935.
+As an undergraduate student at UCLA in December 1954, he was nominated by the senior staff of the UCLA Daily Bruin to be city editor of the student newspaper, but the other four staff nominees for editorial positions and he were rejected by a special two-man committee composed of student body president Skip Byrne and a representative of the university administration.
+In the spring term 1955, four other students (Fredy Perlman, Martin McReynolds, Barry Tunick and Steve Wayne) and he issued and distributed an underground newspaper called The Observer on the UCLA campus.
+Farber subsequently went on to earn a PhD in comparative literature from Occidental College in 1970.
 His dissertation was titled: "The Aesthetic Role of the Present in À la Recherche du temps perdu."